Asante Empire

-The Asante Empire (Asante Twi: Asanteman), also known as the Ashanti Empire, was an Akan state that lasted from 1701 to 1901, in what is now modern-day Ghana.
+The Asante Empire (Asanteman), also known as the Ashanti Empire, was an Akan state that lasted from 1701 to 1902, in what is now modern-day Ghana.
 It expanded from the Ashanti Region to include most of Ghana and also parts of Ivory Coast and Togo.
-Due to the empire's military prowess, wealth, architecture, sophisticated hierarchy and culture, the Asante Empire has been extensively studied and has more historic records written by European, primarily British, authors than any other indigenous culture of sub-Saharan Africa.
+Due to the empire's military prowess, wealth, architecture, sophisticated hierarchy, trade networks and culture, the Asante Empire has been extensively studied and has more historic records written by European, primarily British, authors than any other indigenous culture of sub-Saharan Africa.

 Starting in the late 17th century, the Asante king Osei Tutu (c.
 1695 - 1717) and his adviser Okomfo Anokye established the Asante Kingdom, with the Golden Stool of Asante as a sole unifying symbol.
 Osei Tutu oversaw a massive Asante territorial expansion, building up the army by introducing new organisation and turning a disciplined royal and paramilitary army into an effective fighting machine.
 In 1701, the Asante army conquered Denkyira, giving the Asante access to the Gulf of Guinea and the Atlantic Ocean coastal trade with Europeans, notably the Dutch.
 The economy of the Asante Empire was mainly based on the trade of gold and agricultural exports as well as slave trading, craft work and trade with markets further north.

 The Asante Empire fought several wars with neighboring kingdoms and lesser organized groups such as the Fante.
 The Asante held their own against the British in the first two of the five Anglo-Ashanti Wars, killing British army general Sir Charles MacCarthy and keeping his skull as a gold-rimmed drinking cup in 1824.
 British forces later burnt and sacked the Asante capital of Kumasi, however, and following the final Asante defeat at the fifth Anglo-Ashanti War, the Asante empire became part of the Gold Coast colony on 1 January 1902.
 Today, the Asante Kingdom survives as a constitutionally protected, sub-national traditional state in union with the Republic of Ghana.
 The current king of the Asante kingdom is Otumfuo Osei Tutu II.
 The Asante kingdom is the home to Lake Bosumtwi, Ghana's only natural lake.
 The state's current economic revenue is derived mainly from trading in gold bars, cocoa, kola nuts and agriculture.